PottierLoic/VBoy/README.md

 ## Warning and docs

 VBoy is still in development, not well optimized and poorly written.
-This may change in the futurem, but it is actually not a good emulator example (doesn't work until now ^^).
+This may change in the future, but it is actually not a good emulator example (doesn't work until now ^^).

 In case you want to develop one yourself, some websites and softwares are very useful:
 - [Pandocs](https://gbdev.io/pandocs/): contains everything about the Gameboy.